 Take a good look at your furniture and decide if painting or staining is even worth it.
 You can certainly fix a wobbly chair or repair scratches and dents, but if a chair is rotted or the plastic leg of a table is cracked and falling apart, it may be time for new furniture.

 If your furniture is metal, remove all the rust before painting.
 You can do this without chemicals—you’ll just need to grind, scour and sand off the rust with a tool such as a sander, oscillating tool or drill.

 If you’re painting or staining wood or metal, you’ll need to remove any loose or peeling paint from both the furniture and any hardware before applying on a new coat.
 Try using sandpaper and a little elbow grease for this job.

-If you’re using spray paint, you can skip the primer.
+If you’re using spray paint for outdoor furniture, you can skip the primer.
 However, to achieve a top-quality spray paint job, follow these tips.
 Conventional spray paints work best for painting outdoor furniture made of wicker, wood and metal.
-There is special spray paint formulated for outdoor plastic furniture;
+There is special spray paint formulated for outdoor plastic furniture.

 Choose a Finish